stefanbc/Asgar/README.md

 Additionally you should replace all the image in the `assets/images` folder.
 You can use [this useful tool](http://realfavicongenerator.net/).

-Also, don't forget to modify the `partials/meta.hbs` file, lines 12,15,18,19 with your correct links.

 This theme is compatible with Ghost 2.x

 Developers